 When students accumulate high debt and are unable to lockdown well-paying jobs, their net worth is lower.
 This helps explain why—despite narrowing the gap in education and employment between blacks and whites—there has been little progress in decreasing the overall wealth gap.
 In addition, since student debt can’t be written off and takes years (or even decades) to pay off, it often affects their net worth for a considerable amount of time.

-Another study found that black borrowers are three times more likely to default their student loans, but also pointed out that black grads are more likely than whites to attend grad school within four years of earning their undergraduate degrees, which means they are borrowing more.
+Another study found that black borrowers are three times more likely to default on their student loans, but also pointed out that black grads are more likely than whites to attend grad school within four years of earning their undergraduate degrees, which means they are borrowing more.